koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 It is super easy to have **regrets or feel ashamed of something that happened**.
 My diary gives me the instrument to reflect on my reflection when I look back:
 I assume that it is normal to want to do better, even if the things that we want to improve are in the past.
-I am not an expert but I believe that regrets and shame are powerful mechanisms for self improvement.
+I am not an expert, but I believe that regrets and shame are powerful mechanisms for self-improvement.

 The important thing about regrets is to know that I am learning.
 I am improving myself so that if something similar happens in the future, I will know what